How to use the Microsoft data classification dashboard

 In order to get access to the data classification page, an account must be assigned membership in any one of these roles or role groups.

 As a best practice, always use the role with least privilege to grant access to Microsoft 365 data classification.

-Here's a list of applicable roles that are in preview.
-To learn more about them, see Roles in the Security & Compliance Center
+Here's a list of applicable roles.
+To learn more about them, see Permissions in the Microsoft Purview compliance portal.

 - Information Protection Admin